hove-io/navitia/documentation/rfc/ptref_grammar.md

 ### Get the list of stop areas you can go from a given stop area without connection using a given network

+You are doing a time table between 2 stop areas for a specific network.
+In the interface, you first select the first stop area, and then, you must propose the candidate second stop areas.

+The search is:
+1. get all the vehicle journeys from my network that pass by the first stop area
+2. get the stop areas where the vehicle journeys stop
+3. remove the first stop area from this list

+For the first step, the corresponding query is

+> `/v1/coverage/id/vehicle_journeys?filter=network.id=MyNetwork and stop_area.id=FirstStopArea`

+Then, for the second step, we get the stop areas corresponding to the previous request:

+> `/v1/coverage/id/stop_areas?filter=get vehicle_journey <- network.id=MyNetwork and stop_area.id=FirstStopArea`

+From this, we now need to remove the first stop area:

+> `/v1/coverage/id/stop_areas?filter=(get vehicle_journey <- network.id=MyNetwork and stop_area.id=FirstStopArea) - stop_area.id=FirstStopArea`

 ### Get all the line that are not composed only of buses in connection with a given line

+In the home page of a line, you want to list the lines in connection.
+But, as there is a lot of bus lines, you only want the lines that contains other modes.

+The search is:
+1. get all the connection of the line
+2. get all the lines from these connections
+3. remove the line
+4. keep the lines that have other modes than bus.

+The steps 1 and 2 can be found with

+> `/v1/coverage/id/lines?filter=get connection <- line.id=MyLine`

+Then, remove the line:

+> `/v1/coverage/id/lines?filter=(get connection <- line.id=MyLine) - line.id=MyLine`

+For the last step, the temptation is to remove the buses:

+> `/v1/coverage/id/lines?filter=(get connection <- line.id=MyLine) - line.id=MyLine - physical_mode.id=physical_mode:Bus`

+But it will also remove lines that have, for example, buses and trains.
+That's not what we want.
+So, the idea is to first list the physical modes that are not bus:

+> `/v1/coverage/id/physical_modes?filter=all - physical_mode.id=physical_mode:Bus`

+Take the corresponding lines:

+> `/v1/coverage/id/lines?filter=all - physical_mode.id=physical_mode:Bus`

+And intersect with our list of lines:

+> `/v1/coverage/id/lines?filter=(all - physical_mode.id=physical_mode:Bus) and ((get connection <- line.id=MyLine) - line.id=MyLine)`

+We now can cleanup the useless parenthesis:

+> `/v1/coverage/id/lines?filter=all - physical_mode.id=physical_mode:Bus and (get connection <- line.id=MyLine) - line.id=MyLine`